6 Family Adventures in Jacksonville

 Check out some of the places that I, a Jacksonville native, and my family enjoying visiting in the area:

-Hey batter, batter – The boys of summer, the Jacksonville Suns, take to the diamond each year from April through September.
+The boys of summer, the Jacksonville Jumbo Shrimp, take to the diamond each year from April through September.
 Don’t miss Friday Family Fireworks nights and on Sundays, all kids are invited to run the bases after the game.
 My favorite nights during the season are Fifty-Cent Family Feast Night with 50-cent hotdogs, peanuts and ice cream treats!